 Task 40 is a follow-up of Annex 33, that included the characterization of new CTES materials concerning their properties, the creation of a database as well as developing testing procedures in the lab and under reference application conditions.
 These conditions were discussed for energy relevant applications.
 Further focus was laid on the interaction between the storage material and the storage component, and mainly with the heat and mass transfer performed in the component or reactor.
 Thereby, first results towards a reliable power and energy density were deduced.

 Task 40 is a collaboration between the Solar Heating and Cooling TCP (IEA SHC Task 67, https://task67.iea-shc.org/) and the Energy Storage TCP.

 Presentation of the Task:

-The next Expert Meeting will take place in Lyon, France, from 2 to 4 October 2023.
+The next Expert Meeting will take place in Lucerne, Switzerland, from 22 to 24 April 2024.